sci-evolution/deploy-aws-ec2/README.md

   - [License](#license)

 ## Prerequisites
-- An AWS EC2 instance running Ubuntu 20.04 or later
+- An AWS EC2 instance running Ubuntu
 - A Static IP address (Elastic IP) associated with the instance
 - A domain name pointing to the static IP address
 - SSH access to the instance
 - Your own fork of this repository

 ## Installation

+### SSH into your EC2 instance, then:

 ### Update system packages
 ```bash
 sudo apt update